.500 A-Square

 The .500 A-Square is a belted, bottleneck rifle cartridge, developed by Arthur Alphin in 1976.
-The cartridge is based on the .460 Weatherby Magnum necked up to accept the .510 in (13.0 mm) bullet; the same as the .50 BMG cartridge.
-This was Col. Alphin's first commercial sporting cartridge and was designed in "response to some severe problems experienced with the .458 Winchester on safari in Mozambique."
+The cartridge is based on the .460 Weatherby Magnum necked up to accept the .510 in bullet; the same as the .50 BMG cartridge.
+This was Col. Alphin's first commercial sporting cartridge and was designed in "response to some severe problems experienced with the .458 Winchester Magnum on safari in Mozambique."

-The .500 A-Square was a proprietary cartridge and the world's most powerful commercially available "sporting" cartridge.
+The .500 A-Square was a proprietary cartridge and the world's most powerful commercially available sporting cartridge.
 However, the .50 BMG is the world's most powerful commercial cartridge for any shooting purpose.
-The .500 A-Square is used specifically as an African, thick skin, dangerous game, rifle cartridge for the hunting of elephants and Cape buffalo as well as a backup gun for professional hunters and guides.
+The .500 A-Square is used specifically for the hunting of elephants and Cape buffalo as well being used as a backup gun for professional hunters and guides while hunting thick skin dangerous game in Africa.